lpenguin/harlowe/README.md

 ####Additions

+ * Now, authors can supply an array of property names to the "'s" and "of" property syntax to obtain a "slice" of the container.
+For instance, `(a: 'A','B','C')'s (a: 1,2)` will evaluate to a subarray of the first array, containing just 'A' and 'B'.
+  * As well as creating subarrays, you can also get a slice of the values in a datamap - in effect, a subarray of the datamap's datavalues.
+You can do `(datamap:'Hat','Beret','Shoe','Clog','Sock','Long')'s (a: 'Hat','Sock')` to obtain an array `(a: 'Beret','Long')`.
+  * Additionally, you can obtain characters from a string - "abcde"'s (a: 2,4) becomes the string "bd".
+Note that for convenience, slices of strings are also strings, not arrays of characters.
+  * Combined this with the `(range:)` macro, this essentially obsoletes the `(subarray:)` and `(substring:)` macros.
+However, those will remain for compatibility reasons for now.
  * `(link-reveal:)` is similar to `(link:)` except that the link text remains in the passage after it's been clicked - a desirable use-case which is now available.
 The code `(link-reveal:"Sin")[cerity]` features a link that, when clicked, makes the text become `Sincerity`.
 Note that this currently necessitates that the attached hook always appear after the link element in the text, due to how the attaching syntax works.
  * `(link-repeat:)` is similar to the above as well, but allows the link to be clicked multiple times, rerunning the markup and code within.
  * Also added `(link-replace:)` as an identical alias of the current `(link:)` macro, indicating how it differs from the others.